top of page

 What you should know about the HOA...

-• You will quickly learn that the HOA currently has a limited budget of about $175,000 per year (for 2023) with about $140,000 of fixed, non-discretionary expenses, like:
+• You will quickly learn that the HOA has a limited budget of about $230,000 per year (for 2024) with about $150,000 of fixed, non-discretionary expenses, like:

 • Utilities (power, water, internet) - $20k